GwendolyneFreddy/LCC-Readme/README_EN.md

 #### Notes

-<em>If you've previously installed the mod, remove it before extracting the new version.
-To do this, run <strong>setup-mymod.exe</strong>, uninstall all previously installed components and delete the <strong>mymod</strong> folder.</em>
+*If you've previously installed the mod, remove it before extracting the new version.
+To do this, run **setup-mymod.exe**, uninstall all previously installed components and delete the :file_folder: **mymod** folder.*

-<em>When installing or uninstalling, <strong>do not close the <acronym title="Disk Operating System">DOS</acronym> window</strong> by clicking on the <strong>X</strong> button!
-Instead, press the <strong>Enter</strong> key whenever instructed to do so.</em>
+*When installing or uninstalling, **do not close the DOS window** by clicking on the **X** button!
+Instead, press the **Enter** key whenever instructed to do so.*

-<em><strong>Disable any antivirus</strong> or other memory-resident software before installing this or any other mod.
-Some (particularly avast and Norton!) have a tendency to report false positives with mod activity, resulting in failed installs.</em></br>
+*__Disable any antivirus__ or other memory-resident software before installing this or any other mod.
+Some (particularly avast and Norton!) have a tendency to report false positives with mod activity, resulting in failed installs.*

+##

 #### Special Note for Siege of Dragonspear from Steam/GOG

-Good Old Games (GOG) and Steam both package the additional content for Siege of Dragonspear in a method that <acronym title="Weimer Dialogue Utility">WeiDU</acronym>, the tool used to install this mod, cannot access.
+Good Old Games (GOG) and Steam both package the additional content for Siege of Dragonspear in a method that WeiDU, the tool used to install this mod, cannot access.
 You must run a program called <a href="https://forums.beamdog.com/discussion/50441/modmerge-merge-your-steam-gog-zip-based-dlc-into-something-weidu-nearinfinity-dltcep-can-use/p1">Modmerge</a> on your SoD installation before you can install this or any other WeiDU-based mod.

+##

 #### Enhanced Editions Note